Tribulus terrestris: Chemical

-Chemical control is generally recommended for home control of T. terrestris.
-There are few pre-emergent herbicides that are effective.
+When working to eradicate large areas of T. terrestris, a mix of manual and chemical removal is most effective.
+Chemical control poses risks to other plants, soil chemistry and biology, water quality, and animals; it should only be utilized if manual control is insufficiently effective.
+Pre-emergent chemicals can be most effective in combination with manual control; it prevents the annual seeds of T. terrestris from sprouting to make new plants.
+This, in combination with removal of existing plants, can swiftly exhaust the seed-bank.
 Products containing oryzalin, benefin, or trifluralin will provide partial control of germinating seeds.
 These must be applied prior to germination (late winter to midspring).

-After plants have emerged from the soil (postemergent), products containing 2,4-Dichlorophenoxyacetic acid (2,4-D), glyphosate, and dicamba are effective on T. terrestris.
+After plants have emerged from the soil (postemergent), products containing 2,4-dichlorophenoxyacetic acid (2,4-D), glyphosate, and dicamba are effective on T. terrestris.
 Like most postemergents, they are more effectively maintained when caught small and young.
 Dicamba and 2,4-D will cause harm to most broad-leaved plants, so the user should take care to avoid over-application.
 They can be applied to lawns without injuring the desired grass.
 Glyphosate will kill or injure most plants, so it should only be used as a spot treatment or on solid stands of the weed.
 A product from DuPont called Pastora is highly effective but expensive and not for lawn use.